CIROH-UVM/training-git-introduction/Introduction_to_GIT.md

   * `git tag -a goodtagname 9fceb02`   to tag a previous commit identifier
   * `git push origin --tags`   pushes all tags to the origin, alternatively they can be named
 * git diff
+	* Lists the Changes Between Current Committed Copy and Your Staging Area
 * git show
   * `git show thetag`   list information about a tag
 * git checkout